PreschoolKindergartenFirst Grade

 Auditory processing takes time.
 Often, children say 'okay' before their brain has actually decoded what you said.

 The Habit: After giving a two-step direction, ask them to repeat the mission.
 'Okay, what are your two jobs?'
 If they can't say it, they can't do it.
 If they forget, don't scold.
 Smile and say, 'Let's try again.
 It takes practice to grow our brains.'
-This is a perfect moment for nurturing a growth mindset-teaching them that forgetting is just a step on the path to learning.
+This is a perfect moment for nurturing a growth mindset, teaching them that forgetting is just part of learning, not a reason to feel “bad at listening.”

 Step 4: The 'Paper Practice' (Using Workbooks)